Mushymato/TrinketTinker/guide/3-Motion.md

 Each of these have sub types like Hover for Lerp motion that hovers, see the individual pages on the sidebar for details.

 The term "anchor" refers to a position that the companion derives it's own position from.
-By default this is the player, but it can also be other entites like a monster.
+By default this is the player, but it can also be other entities like a monster.

 ## Structure